tasmota/docs/docs/Smart-Meter-Interface.md

   You can find the example [here.](#landis-gyr-zmr120ares2r2sfcs-obis)

+!!! attwntion
-!>Attention, this procedure is only necessary, if the meter explicitly asks for 300 baud.
+Attention, this procedure is only necessary, if the meter explicitly asks for 300 baud.
 The most meters work directly with 9600 baud.
 Therefore it is easier to give this method a try:

+!!! example
-> [!EXAMPLE] `Meter#,GPIO# Input,TYPE,FLAG,Baudrate,JSONNAME,GPIO# Output,TX Period,Character string`
+`Meter#,GPIO# Input,TYPE,FLAG,Baudrate,JSONNAME,GPIO# Output,TX Period,Character string`
   > \+ 1,3, o, 0,9600, energy, 1,4,2F3F210D0A

    Example: [here.](#Iskra-MT-174-obis)